7sharp9/write-you-an-inference-in-fsharp/Hindley-Milner-Pure.md

 # Hindley Milner pure implementation

-This implementation is based on [Algorithm W step by step](ttps://github.com/wh5a/Algorithm-W-Step-By-Step/blob/master/AlgorithmW.pdf) by Martin Grabmüller.
+This implementation is based on [Algorithm W step by step](https://github.com/wh5a/Algorithm-W-Step-By-Step/blob/master/AlgorithmW.pdf) by Martin Grabmüller.

 The only lumpy bit in this particular implementation is `let private currentId = ref 0`, this is an artifact of removing the reader monads from the Haskell implementation and a simple reference cell was the best way to get it working.
 I actually removed this when I did the [split solver implementation](HMSplitSolve).
-If if bothers you then I would happily accept a PR :-) , theres actually an outstanding issue for this.
+If it bothers you then I would happily accept a PR :-) , there's actually an outstanding issue for this.

 ## Code